brunch/brunch/docs/config.md

 ## `fileListInterval`

-`Number`: Allows to set an interval in ms which determines how often brunch file list should be checked for new files (internal and usually not needed prop).
+`Integer`: Sets an interval in ms which determines how often brunch file list should be checked for new files.
+Default `65`.

+On large projects and/or environments with slow disk I/O, the value may need to be increased to ensure a `brunch build` completes properly in one cycle.
+However, higher values harm `brunch watch` performance, so consider changing it in an environment-specific way using `overrides`.

 ## `overrides`